jimbaker/hellowsgi/README.md

 Jython does not distribute the [servlet classes][] in the installed version of Jython.
 So you will need to have a servlet API jar on your `CLASSPATH` so that Clamp can properly build.
-A good one to use is the one we use in Jython for building/testing: [servlet api jar][].
+A good one to use is the one we use in Jython for building/testing: get [servlet API jar][].

 Now that you have installed Jython 2.7.0, the pip command is now available in `$JYTHON_HOME/bin`.
-You may want to alias `$JYTHON_HOME/bin/pip` as `jpip`, or you can use [pyenv][] to manage working with CPython's pip.
+You may want to alias `$JYTHON_HOME/bin/pip` as `jpip`, or you can use [pyenv][] to manage so that you can have a Python environment that is based on Jython, instead of CPython.

 Next install the HelloWSGI depdendencies.
 Clamp and Fireside are essential, whereas you can use the WSGI-compliant tooling of your